Retieun/macaulay2-AI-agent-tutorial/README.md

 # Macaulay2 AI Agent with Claude

 I know everyone using Macaulay2 is smarter than enough to set these things up.
-But if these saves you a couple minutes, please give me like or #star
+But it would be nice if this can save you a couple minutes from typing them yourself.
 ## Features

 - Natural language interface for Macaulay2